Boomerang: History

 Traditionally, most hunting sticks used by Aboriginal groups in Australia were non-returning.
 These weapons, sometimes called "throwsticks" or "kylies", were used for hunting a variety of prey, from kangaroos to parrots; at a range of about 100 m, a 2 kg non-returning boomerang could inflict mortal injury to a large animal.

 Recent evidence also suggests that boomerangs were used as war weapons.

 Etymology

 The origin of the term is uncertain, although it is known to be Australian.

 David Collins listed "Wo-mur-rāng" as one of eight Aboriginal "Names of clubs" in 1798. but was probably referring to the woomera, which is actually a spear-thrower.
-An anonymous 1790 manuscript on Aboriginal languages of New South Wales reported "Boo-mer-rit" as "the Scimiter".
+An anonymous 1790 manuscript on Aboriginal languages of New South Wales reported "Boo-mer-rit" as "the Scimitar".

-The first written record of a boomerang's return flight was made by a French-born ensign of the New South Wales Corps, Francis Louis Barrallier in November, 1802, but there had been reports of boomerangs in action by colonist of Sydney in the first few years of the colony.
+The first written record of a boomerang's return flight was made by a French-born ensign of the New South Wales Corps, Francis Louis Barrallier in November, 1802, but there had been reports of boomerangs in action by colonists of Sydney in the first few years of the colony.
 At Farm Cove (Port Jackson), in December 1804, a weapon was witnessed during a tribal skirmish, as recorded in the Sydney Gazette and New South Wales Advertiser: